prateekpuri01/Farmers_Market_Forecasting/README.md

 **Sales data

 The sales data for the markets were acquired from a Los Angeles market managing organization.
 The dataset included the total sales generated for each market on each market date, broken down by vendor type (agricultural, baked good, hot goods, etc.).
 I created a sales forecasting model for each market, and specifically, for each vendor type within each market.
+There are four separate markets that have the following vendor data available

+Saturday Market - Agricultural <br/>
+Pico Market (Saturday as well, different location) - Agricultural, Hot Food, Baked Good, Coffee <br/>
+Sunday Market - Agricultural, Hot Food, Baked Good, Retail, Coffee <br/>
+Wednesday Market - Agricultural <br/>

+Not all of these vendors have perishable goods (i.e. retail), but I have the data so I will still construct models just to see if anything useful can be gleamed.

 The predictions for one of my models is plot against the actual sales for one particular market/vendor combo below.
 Here I trained my data on 4 years of sales information and then tested it on the most recent year of data.